fayzandotcom/support-wheel-of-fate/README.md

 # Support Wheel of Fate

-A REST API to generate a schedule that shows whose turn is it to support the business by selecting two engineers at random to both complete a half day of support (shift) each.
+A REST API to generate schedule that shows whose turn is it to support the business by selecting two engineers at random to both complete a half day of support (shift) each.

 Rules
 - An engineer can do at most one half day shift in a day.